sshark/thrillingbytes/Looking at A Monad Through An Example.md

-# Looking at A Monad Through An Example
+## Looking at A Monad Through An Example
 There are many articles written about Monad.
 I want to show how a Monad is used in practice with an example and then explain why a Monad is needed.
 Let's begin right away.

 *The code snippets in this article are using Scala 3 syntax*

-This article uses these 2 functions as example,
+This article uses these 2 functions as an example,
 ``` scala
 def div(a: Int, b: Int) = ???           // A
 def add(a: Int, b: Int): Int = a + b   	// B
 ```

-Function (A) divide the first integer by the second integer.
-Function (B) adds 2 integer together.
-These 2 functions are pretty straight forward.
+Function (A) divides the first integer by the second integer.
+Function (B) adds 2 integers together.
+These 2 functions are pretty straightforward.
 Unlike function (B), a [total function](https://www.linkedin.com/advice/0/what-difference-between-partial-total-function-functional-2jine#:~:text=A%20total%20function%20is%20a,return%20another%20number%20as%20output), function (A) cannot compute when the second parameter is 0.
 If the parameter types were `Float`, the function will return `Infinity`, but this is `Int`, it will throw a `java.lang.ArithmeticException` exception with the message `/ by zero`.
 Function (A) must find a way to let its caller know it cannot provide an answer if the second parameter is zero.
 There are a few ways to handle the error and fortunately, there is a clear way to do this.

 Function (A) actual implementation is determined by the way the value and error are handled in each scenario.